-VSCO is like a more advanced version of Instagram, with a community feature that lets you follow other VSCO photographers.
+VSCO is kind of like a more advanced version of Instagram, it has a community feature that lets you follow other VSCO photographers.
 You can search for contacts and Facebook friends to follow, but since it’s a relatively niche app, you might not know many other users.

-The selection of mood filters isn’t huge, but the ones provided are very atmospheric, and are adjustable via a simple slider.
+The selection of ambient filters isn’t huge, but the ones provided are very atmospheric and are adjustable via a simple slider.

 Once you’re done, you can share your image with VSCO’s community, send it straight to Facebook, or share it via any social networking or messaging app.

-The only disadvantage is that you can’t simply download it to your device; instead you have to email it to yourself, or save it to a cloud storage service.
+The only disadvantage is that you can’t simply save it to your device; instead, you have to email it to yourself or save it to a cloud storage service.